-How To Paint Pinecones To Look Like They Are Covered In Snow
+How To Paint Pinecones To Make Them Look Snowy

-These are super simple and perfect to use in your holiday decorating.
+These DIY snow covered pinecones are super simple and perfect to use in your holiday decorating projects.

 - Acrylic white paint or outdoor acrylic white paint